SnoringCatGames/surfacer/addons/surfacer/README.md

 **tl;dr**: The Surfacer framework uses a procedural approach to calculate trajectories for movement between surfaces.
 The algorithms used rely heavily on the classic [one-dimensional equations of motion for constant acceleration](https://physics.info/motion-equations/).
 These trajectories are calculated to match to the same abilities and limitations that are exhibited by corresponding human-controlled movement.
 After the trajectory for an edge is calculated, it is translated into a simple instruction/input-key start/end sequence that should reproduce the calculated trajectory.

-**NOTE**: A machine-learning-based approach would probably be a good alternate way to solve this general problem.
+> **NOTE:** A machine-learning-based approach would probably be a good alternate way to solve this general problem.
 However, one perk of a procedural approach is that it's relatively easy to understand how it works and to modify it to perform better for any given edge-case (and there are a _ton_ of edge-cases).

 #### The high-level steps